Skip to main content

 Does this work with PostgreSQL running in Kubernetes?

 Yes.
-Set endpoint to the PostgreSQL service DNS (e.g., postgresql.default.svc.cluster.local:5432) and inject credentials via a Kubernetes secret.
+Set endpoint to the PostgreSQL service DNS (e.g., postgresql.default.svc.cluster.local:5432) and inject the credentials via a Kubernetes secret.
 The Collector can run as a sidecar or DaemonSet.

 How do I monitor multiple PostgreSQL instances?

-Add multiple receiver blocks with distinct names:
+Add multiple receiver blocks with distinct names, then include both in the pipeline:

 receivers: